Duchy of Durazzo (Republic of Venice): Aftermath

 In 1216, the Venetians turned to the new Latin Emperor, Peter II of Courtenay, to help them recover Durazzo.
 Peter landed at Durazzo in 1217, but although he may have briefly recovered the city, he was soon defeated and captured by Michael Doukas' half-brother and successor, Theodore Komnenos Doukas, and the city returned to Epirote hands.

 After the Epirote conquest, the city declined as an entrepôt for trade, as the Venetians moved their commerce to Ragusa instead.

-The city continued to change hands in the 13th and 14th centuries between the Greeks of Epirus and the restored Palaiologan Byzantine Empire, the Angevins of Naples, and the Serbs.
-Venice once again took possession of the city in 1392, holding it until it was conquered by the Ottoman Empire in 1501.
+The city continued to change hands in the 13th and 14th centuries between the Greeks of Epirus and the restored Palaiologan Byzantine Empire, the Angevins of Naples, the Serbs, and finally the Thopia.
+Their rulers would ally themselves to Venice and accept their suzerainty.
+Venice once again took possession of the city in 1392 as part of Venetian Albania, holding it until it was conquered by the Ottoman Empire in 1501.